facebook/watchman/docs/cmd.watch.markdown

    fashion
  * All newly observed files are considered changed

-Unless the `--no-state-save` server option was used to start the watchman service, watches and their associated triggers are saved and re-established across a process restart.
+Unless the `--no-save-state` server option was used to start the watchman service, watches and their associated triggers are saved and re-established across a process restart.